 The SS for this project will be Ms. Brenda Callen, PG.
-Ms. Callen is a Professional Geologist and has completed the OSHA 40-hour HAZWOPER site worker and refresher training, and the 8-hour Supervisor/Manager training requirements IAW 29 CFR 1910.120.
+Ms. Callen is a Professional Geologist and has completed the OSHA 40-hour HAZWOPER site worker and refresher training, the 8-hour Supervisor/Manager training requirements IAW 29 CFR 1910.120, and is certified in first aid and cardiopulmonary resuscitation (CPR).
 Ms. Callen will be responsible for the on-site management of all PIKA field operations.
 As the SS, Mr. Callen will: